Honors & Awards

 » Nebraska Scholar-Athlete Honor Roll (Fall 2014, 2016; Spring 2015, 2016)

 » Tom Osborne Citizenship Team (2016)

-Utter was one of three offensive linemen to start all 13 games, manning the left guard spot throughout the year.
-He helped Nebraska rank among the Big Ten's top offenses in passing, scoring and total offense.
+Utter was one of three offensive linemen to start all 13 games, manning the left guard spot.
+He helped Nebraska rank among the Big Ten’s top offenses in passing, scoring and total offense.

 The offensive line also helped protect Nebraska passers very well.
 The Huskers allowed just 14 sacks in 13 games to rank ninth nationally in fewest sacks allowed.
 The unit closed the year with a dominant effort against UCLA in the bowl game, powering the way for a season-high 326 rushing yards.